Daniel-Son002/cs254-tamarin/ex1/README.md

 ## Tamarin Syntax

-The following may be useful information to understand when reading Tamarin code.
+The following may be useful information to understand when reading and writing Tamarin code.

 ```tamarin
 rule RuleName: